 II.C Intention to Respond

-C.1 All recipients of this RFP must return an "Intent To Respond" form stating their intentions with regard to this RFP.
-A form is included in Appendix A and must be completed and faxed to the Valero Representative by 5:00 p.m. on April 15June 19, 2001.
-Should a Supplier decide against responding to this RFP, it should return this document and all accompanying materials to the VALERO Representative at the address indicated.
+C.1 All recipients who plan to participate in this RFP must return an "Intent To Respond" form stating their intentions with regard to this RFP.
+A form is included in Appendix A and must be completed and faxed to the Valero Representative by 5:00 p.m. on June 19, 2001.
+Should a Supplier decide against responding to this RFP, it should return this document and all accompanying materials to the Valero Representative at the address indicated.

 II.D Questions and Clarifications

-D.1 All questions regarding this RFP must be directed to the VALERO Representative identified in section ll.B.
+D.1 All questions regarding this RFP must be directed in writing to the Valero Representative identified in Section II.B.
 Questions should not be submitted by telephone.

-A briefing and question and answer session will be held on ________________________at a time and place in San Antonio to be determined, for suppliers who submit "intent to respond" forms.

-Additional questions or questions by respondents may be sent via mail or facsimile to the RFP Representative at the address or fax number indicated in Section ll.B of this RFP but must be received by the Valero Representative no later than June 17, 2001.
+Additional questions by respondents may be sent via mail or facsimile to the RFP Representative at the address or fax number indicated in Section II.B of this RFP but must be received by the Valero Representative no later than June 17, 2001.
 All questions must include:

 Supplier's name and address;